 (6) The TSP issuing the final FIS element(s) report shall indicate that the report is the final report required by the FIS.
 At the end of the ten Business Day review period following the issuance of the final FIS element(s) report, the FIS will be deemed complete and the IE and TSP may execute an SGIA.

-(7) The final FIS element(s) report shall be deemed complete and marked “final” via the online RIOO system at least 45 days prior to the quarterly stability assessment deadline defined in paragraph (2) of Section 5.3.5, ERCOT Quarterly Stability Assessment.
+(7) The final FIS element(s) report shall be deemed complete and marked “final” via the online RIOO system at least 45 days prior to the qualifying stability assessment deadline defined in paragraph (2) of Section 5.3.5, ERCOT Qualifying Stability Assessment.

 (8) Should the IE wish to proceed with any proposed transmission-connected project, the IE must execute a new or amended SGIA with the appropriate TSP within 180 days following the completion of the FIS (includes all major study element(s) reports).
 Failure to do so may result in a cancellation as described in Section 5.2.6, Project Cancellation Due to Failure to Comply with Requirements.